 Give People Space

-As much as we need to say “no” to give ourselves space, we need to remember that other people need space too.
-During the holidays we can often end up spending a prolonged period with family or friends and it’s important to respect each other’s boundaries.
+This year, a fair number of us have probably spent more time than ever at home with friends or family, so as 2020 comes to an end remember that it’s important to respect each other’s boundaries.
 If someone wants to go out for a walk on their own or wants to spend the evening reading their new book, that’s okay!
-The holiday season can be intense, but by giving each other space it means that when you do all come together around the dinner table or for a game of charades, you’ll enjoy that time even more.
+The holiday season can be intense, but by giving each other space it means that when you do come together around the dinner table or for a game of charades, you’ll enjoy it even more.

-During the holidays it’s easy to get swept up in feelings of envy, perhaps a longing for a big family Christmas like a colleague has or being able to afford luxury presents like your friend.
-That is why the lead up to the holidays is the ideal time to practice gratitude, to think about all the wonderful experiences we have had, as well as the people and things we have in our lives.
+During the holidays it’s easy to get swept up in feelings of envy, perhaps a longing for a big family Christmas or being able to afford luxury presents like your friend.
+That is why the lead up to the holidays is the ideal time to practice gratitude, to think about the moments of happiness we had this year amongst the chaos, as well as the people and things we have in our lives that we cherish.
 Try listening to this gratitude meditation throughout the holidays to keep you grounded in the moment and thankful for all you have in your life.

 Don’t Worry About Perfection

 Perfect is the enemy of good.
 We can all strive for the perfect holiday but that’s putting a lot of pressure and expectation on yourself, your family and your friends.
 Back in August, our happiness ambassador Mo Gawdat revealed his simple formula for true happiness.
 When your expectations are equal to the reality of events then you are happy.
 If the event surpasses your expectations, then you will be even happier!
-That’s not to say you shouldn’t try to have a lovely holiday but don’t sweat the small stuff or let it get you down if something doesn’t quite go to plan.
+That’s not to say you shouldn’t try to have a lovely holiday but, as this year has taught us all, we shouldn’t sweat the small stuff or let life get us down when things don’t go to plan.

 Be Aware of Your Reactions